 - Make your video unique

-- Feature somebody with strong screen presence
+- Feature somebody with a strong screen presence

 - Use good editing software and platforms

 - Repurpose your videos across different channels